-COLUMN-Can royalties help Australia's critical minerals lift off?: Russell
+Column-Can royalties help Australia's critical minerals lift off?: Russell

 By Clyde Russell

-LAUNCESTON, Australia, Feb 12 (Reuters) - A consistent contradiction in Australia's mining sector is that while there is a pressing need for new mines to be developed to provide raw materials for the energy transition, the capital to do so is hard to find.
+LAUNCESTON, Australia (Reuters) - A consistent contradiction in Australia's mining sector is that while there is a pressing need for new mines to be developed to provide raw materials for the energy transition, the capital to do so is hard to find.

 The relatively easy part is getting an exploration permit, doing some initial drilling and proving up a resource.